Table of Contents

-I think that a visit to Amsterdam should be on everyone’s bucket list.
+I think that a weekend in Amsterdam should be on everyone’s bucket list.
 The city is notorious for its coffeeshops, museums, canals, legalized prostitution, and is one of the most unique cities that I have visited.
-If you get the chance, explore this city in your 20s using my Amsterdam travel guide… I promise you won’t regret it!
+If you get the chance, explore this city in your 20s using my weekend in Amsterdam travel guide… I promise you won’t regret it!

 Dam Square, Jewish Quarter, & Canals

-Our first day in The Netherlands began by taking a walking tour of the city that included visits to Dam Square, the Jewish Quarter, and the Joordan Neighborhood, which has the prettiest and most famous canals.
+Begin your first day in The Netherlands by taking a walking tour of the city that includes visits to Dam Square, the Jewish Quarter, and the Joordan Neighborhood, which has the prettiest and most famous canals.
 In the afternoon, we checked out a local coffeeshop.
 In Amsterdam, cafes are where you buy coffee and coffeeshops are where you can buy weed… confusing I know.
 Speaking of coffee, there are Dunkin Donuts located throughout the city!

 The Red Light District